 GAAP requires municipal solid waste landfill owners to record a current expense and the related long-term liability for certain future landfill closure and postclosure care costs.
 GASB 18 is based on a United States Environmental Protection Agency rule, Solid Waste Disposal Facility Criteria, and has two components.
 The first component establishes closure requirements for landfills receiving solid waste after October 9, 1991.
+The second component establishes thirty-year postclosure care requirements for landfills receiving solid waste after October 9, 1991.
 The second component establishes thirty-year postclosure care requirements for landfills receiving solid waste after October 9, 1993.
 Additionally, the Florida Department of Environmental Protection (FDEP), through Rule 62-701.630, Florida Administrative Code, established other financial accountability standards for landfill closure and postclosure care.
 As an owner and operator of an open landfill, the Fund must accumulate financial resources to close the landfill after the landfill stops accepting solid waste and to perform postclosure maintenance and monitoring functions at the closed landfill site for thirty years.

-GAAP requires recording a portion of the future closure and postclosure care costs as a current period operating expense and as another liability based on the cumulative amount of landfill capacity consumed as of each Statement of Net Position date.
-Fund management estimates, based on an independent engineer's cost projection on September 30, 2020, that total future closure and postclosure care costs will be \$65,175,000.
+GAAP requires recording a portion of the future closure and postclosure care costs as a current period operating expense and as a liability based on the cumulative amount of landfill capacity consumed as of each Statement of Net Position date.
+Fund management estimates, based on an independent engineer's cost projection on September 30, 2021, that total future closure and postclosure care costs will be \$67,033,000.
 The actual costs for future landfill closure and postclosure care costs may differ from projections due to inflation, deflation, technology, and environmental law changes.
-Of the total cost projection of \$65,175,000, life to date liabilities of \$40,852,000 were recorded on September 30, 2020, based on the amount of cubic yards consumed as of those dates.
-For the fiscal year ended September 30, 2020, the Fund recorded future closure and postclosure care cost, net of current expense of \$1,912,000.
+Of the total cost projection of \$67,033,000, life to date liabilities of \$41,918,000 were recorded on September 30, 2021, based on the amount of cubic yards consumed as of those dates.
+For the fiscal year ended September 30, 2021, the Fund recorded future closure and postclosure care cost of \$1,066,000.